tomjaguarpaw/haskell-opaleye/README.md

 names, but I suspect this is likely to be more work than just changing all the old uses by hand.

+## `Internal` modules

+Opaleye exports a number of modules named `Opaleye.Internal....`.
+They are provided in case of urgent need for access to the internals, but they are not intended to be used by API consumers and if you find yourself repeatedly accessing them this is a sign that either you or Opaleye are doing something wrong.
+In such a case please file a bug.

+The interface of `Internal` modules does not follow the PVP and may break between minor releases, so be careful.

 # Contributors

 The Opaleye Project was founded by Tom Ellis, inspired by theoretical